blacklucius101/Tester/README.md

 Instead:

-A contraction is only considered confirmed when the PREVIOUS pivot has already finalized as:
+A contraction is only considered confirmed when the `LH for highs` or `HL for lows` becomes the PREVIOUS pivot, ie. a new current pivot is formed.

-* LH for highs
-* HL for lows

-The expansion engine must use finalized pivot classification state from the structure engine.
+The expansion engine must use stored pivot classification state from the structure engine.

 For high pivots: